joaoFagundesL/joaoFagundesL/README.md

 Computer Science student - UTFPR
 ------------------------

-vim is not just a text editor, it's a lifestyle
+vim is not just a text editor, it's a lifestyle (i haven't touched my mouse in years)

 *    BTW, I use arch :)